 As soon as you find out that you are pregnant, there are a lot of things that go through your mind.
 Will you have a boy or a girl, who will the baby look like, what will this do to your body?
 What’s most important is proper Prenatal Nutrition.
+You can read full article to learn and educate yourself more.
 Making sure that you are taking in the proper amount of proteins, minerals, and vitamins to help your body to grow a strong, healthy baby.

 Essential Prenatal Nutrition

 Essential nutrients are proteins, iron, DHA, vitamin C, healthy fats, folic acid, calcium, and iodide.
 All of these aid the growth of your baby’s tissues, organs, blood, and brain.
 They also help the mother’s changing body by providing extra blood, and repairing and developing mom’s active organ tissues.

 These essential nutrients can be found in many different foods, and including most of them in your daily meals will ensure you are getting what you need.
 If you experience food aversions, look for alternatives – for example, if meat turns your stomach, try peanut butter as a different protein source.

 What about cravings?